jtomkins/corise-advanced-sql/Readme_week_3_project.md

 Steps:
 1. run query profiler to see the difference when using distinct vs. group by
-2. experimented with different queries then came up with this one, to find a balance between how to solve avg searcher before displaying a recipe (could only see it as two seperate queries)
+2. experimented with different queries then came up with this one, to find a balance between how to solve avg searches before displaying a recipe (could only see it as two seperate queries)

 ``` sql
 --ALTER SESSION UNSET USE_CACHED_RESULT = FALSE